-My name is Will Thomas, and I am a PhD candidate in the Department of Philosophy
+My name is Will Thomas, and I am a recent graduate of the doctoral program at the University of Michigan's Department of Philosophy

 My research takes place at the intersection of philosophy, criminal law, and corporate law.
 I write predominantly on issues of collective agency and accountability, conditions of liability, and theories of punishment.
 I publish under the name "W. Robert Thomas."
 (A quick Google search will confirm why I stay away from "Will Thomas

 .")
 You can find a brief overview of my academic information here

 , and my CV here

 Before beginning my graduate education, I worked as a reporter for the Huffington Post